katrinleinweber/set-on-fire/_chapters_en/finale.md

 ---
 permalink: "/en/finale/"
 title: "Finale"
+questions:
+-   "What have we learned?"
 objectives:
 -   "Reflect on the course."
 keypoints:
 -   "Managing a research software project is a learnable skill like any other."
 ---

 > I can't make you a great dancer.